carpentries/assessment/documents/column_header_keys/swc-pre-workshop-column-header-key.md

-When are you taking this survey? | When-Taking-Survey Will this be your first time attending a Software Carpentry workshop (as a learner)? | First-Time How long ago did you attend a Software Carpentry Workshop? | How-Long-Ago Why did you attend another workshop? | Why-Attend
-In a few words, what is the most important reason for attending this workshop? | Why-Attending
+When are you taking this survey? | When-Taking-Survey Will this be your first time attending a Software Carpentry workshop (as a learner)? | First-Time How long ago did you attend a Software Carpentry Workshop? | How-Long-Ago Why did you attend another workshop? | Why-Attend-Another In a few words, what is the most important reason for attending this workshop? | Why-Attending
 | Improve your ability to use software and tools related to your research? | Improve-Tools      |
 | Automate your analysis or computation.      | Automate |